skharel/BeingFunctional/1/ch1.md

   .then(tapLog);
 ```

 Now lets move to the function `pickAttribute`.
-From our earlier discussion, the reason we were able to replace the arrow function's with `point free` code by using the function `tapLog` because it's airity, number of arguments to the function, was one.
-However, for the function `pickAttribute`, the airity is 2.
+For Step 1 & Step 3, we were able to replace the arrow function's with `point free` code by using the function `tapLog` because the airity, number of arguments, of `tapLog` was one.
+However, for the function `pickAttribute`, airity is two.
 It _seems_ like we really cannot replace the "glue" arrow function for step 2. 🤔

 `Closure` to the rescue!
-But before I show the trick with closure, let's talk about the parameters of this function `pickAttribute`.
-First parameter is array of attributes that we want to pick; second parameter is the data.
-Of course we could have ordered them in reverse but there is very good reason we put data last and very soon it will be clear why.
+Using `Closure` we can reduce the number of arguments for this function.
+But before I show how, let's analyze arguments for the function `pickAttribute`.
+It's _first argument_ is an array of attributes that we want to pick (from data - second argument); it's _second argument_ is data we want to operate on.

-> As a functional programmer **memorize the mantra "data last"**
+> For this function `pickAttribute` we could have ordered these 2 arguments in reverse order but there is a very good reason why we passed data in second argument, in this case the last argument.
+After we re-implement the function `pickAttribute` the reason for this particular ordering, where data is passed as last argument, should be clear.
+As a functional programmer, **memorize the mantra "data last"**

-For this first argument we knew about it when we wrote this program.
-The only unknown part was the data we will be getting.
-So, let's try to re-write this function in a way that we could tell it in advance about the arguments we know now and later we will tell about the unknown argument, which is data most of the time.
-With the help from closure we can do it as:
+Back to analysis of the arguments, we knew the value for the first argument, properties that we wanted to pick, when we wrote this program.
+The only unknown part was the data because we did not know what we will get when this program is executed.
+Now, let's re-write this function `pickAttribute` in a way that we could partially execute this function with the known argument and later be able to specify the unknown argument, which is almost always data, and then execute this function.
+Using closure we can re-write as:

 ```js
 function pickAttribute(attributes) {